 This is the hallmark of the Windy Run hike – an unsuccessful attempt to tame the wilds of Arlington!

 It’s four crossings of the run, each wide and slippery enough that pre-K hikers are likely to need a hand.
 Older kids (and some adults!) might also need guidance if there’s been a lot of rain or their balance is sub-par.

 It’s a shady trail, but the path along here offers good drainage and was pretty dry even just four days after a big rainstorm.

 The last crossing is at the top of the waterfall which drops the run into the Potomac River.
 To get down to the river and the Heritage Trail, cross the run and make your way down the decaying, uneven staircase.

 This part can be slippery, and the handrail is hard to grip in the winter (it’s metal and VERY cold!).
 That said, your efforts are rewarded when you come to the bottom.

 The paths along the river here are mostly flat and uneventful.
 The most recent time, we walked six-tenths of a mile towards Rosslyn along the trail (to the right when your back is to the waterfall).

 Unlike the Windy Run part of the trail, parts of the trail here were muddy, although mostly avoidable by walking in the brush on the edges of the trail.
 Several small streams crossed our path, requiring one or two adult strides to get to the other side.

-I stood on the bolts anchoring the board into the earth on one side or the other – the weight of an adult lessens the movement of the bridge while the child is crossing.
+- On wood bridges, stand on the bolts anchoring the board into the earth on one side or the other – the weight of an adult lessens the movement of the bridge while the child is crossing.